Assemble the front modules and install in the gauntlet.

 Patience, no special tools

 The fiber optics are how this kit achieves a universal fit.
 Small differences between designers or armor scales are absorbed by the natural flex of each strand — the fibers bend slightly without any adjustment needed.
-For larger geometry differences, gentle heat lets you curve the bundle so the tips align precisely with each nozzle opening.
+For larger geometry differences, gentle heat lets you reshape individual strands for nozzle alignment or curve the whole bundle to reduce friction.
 A few seconds with a heat gun or hair dryer on low sets the new shape permanently.

 Front module exploded view